oishikm12/cpp-collection/README.md

 * [**Rat In a Maze**](problems/rat_in_maze.cpp) - Given a grid, filled with obstacles, task is to find all possible paths from one end of diagonal to other
 * [**Sudoku**](problems/sudoku.cpp) - Given a x \* x board, task is to place a number in each block such that the number does not repeat in the entire row, or column, and also does not repeat if a section of 3 \* 3 is taken from the board
 * [**Crosswords**](problems/crossword.cpp) - Given a board of arbritary size consisting of blank spaces and some letters, the task is to place a given set of words in the empty spaces
+* [**Palindromic Partitions**](problems/palindromic_partitions.cpp) - Given a string, the task is to partition it such that every substring of the partition is a palindrome, and as such find all possible partitions

 ### Language Tools & STL